Bangis041/OVERTHEWIRE/Bandit.md

 ![image](https://github.com/user-attachments/assets/69d6bdcf-6d6e-4d19-bd7b-64855f2a36fe)

-We use the tab key for autocomplete coz of the spaces in the file name
+We use the tab key for autocomplete because of the spaces in the file name.

 # LEVEL 3